Current as of March 9, 2021

 Your military member is trained to stay focused on the mission at hand.
-But personal worries can make that hard to do.
-Financial hardship is one common stressor that is on the rise.
+But personal and family concerns can make that hard to do.
+And financial hardship is one common stressor that is on the rise.

 If your service member has seen a drop in family income due to the coronavirus disease 2019 pandemic, is struggling with managing a paycheck for the first time, or is facing money troubles for other reasons, help is available.
-Free resources such as financial counseling and emergency financial assistance are available to service members and their immediate family.
+This includes service members and their immediate family having access to free resources such as financial counseling and emergency financial assistance.

 Emergency relief for service members

 When money is already tight, a job loss, costly car repair or other unexpected expense can increase debt quickly.
-Service members who are having trouble paying rent or utilities may qualify for short-term help.
+But service members who are struggling to pay the rent or utilities may qualify for short-term help.

 Each branch of the service has an emergency relief organization.
 Depending on the circumstances, these organizations provide interest-free loans, grants or a combination of both: